taylorhogan/goodchip/README.md

 ## How to change the style/morphology of the training data
 The config.py file contains a few ways to change the morphology of the training data.
 This will certainly expand in the future.
 The drawing styles, such as the absence of certain layers would be nice.
+## Code Flow
+- There is a exist a simple EDA data base.
+A veneer of effort was made to insure the physical properies mimic lef/def and the hierarchy mimics verilog
+- The generation includes building sample data bases each with different morphology.
+- Each data base is turned into a picture
+- Each data base is used to generate ground truth "goodness"
+- images are classified as being good or bad and moved into respective folders, along with a .csv file correlatig the goodness along with the name of the file.
+- This data is used to train the CNN
+- You can individually test pictures through the eval_model.py method

 ## Future Developments
 Feel free to keep up to date on this repo.
 Or better yet submit a pull request for Currently all devices are of the same instance.
 This should change to exhibit more diversity.